ramon349/DSE598_HW/README.md

 ## Tasks:
 ### Visualization
-* [ ] develop visualization method to account for different levels of granularity and metrics
+* [x] develop visualization method to account for different levels of granularity and metrics
+* [ ] develop a visualization method for city level granularity

+### Data consolidation
+* [ ] make a script/pipeline to consolidate all the different levels of emissions and energy spending (e.g. combine to residential, commercial, industry, vs on-road; gas vs electricity)

 ### Linear regression (data generation) model
 * [ ] develop a linear regression model